erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/restore-stock-en.md

 ### Why is this needed?

-If you have followed the old guide your partition order will be too different and may have some consequences if you dont restore your stock partition table.

 If you want to uninstall windows this is used instead of deleting partitions manually to avoid human error + writing a whole dedicated guide to just uninstalling.

 If you want to relock your bootloader you'll need your partition table to be stock.